n1ru4l/envelop/examples/graphql-ws/README.md

-## Envelop example using WebSockets
+## Envelop example with GraphQL-WS

-This example demonstrate how to implement the GraphQL flow with Envelop and the [`graphql-ws`](https://github.com/enisdenjo/graphql-ws) WebSocket library.
+This example demonstrates how to implement the GraphQL flow with Envelop and the [`graphql-ws`](https://github.com/enisdenjo/graphql-ws) WebSocket library.

 ## Running this example